hmartiro/haykmartiros.com/src/pages/about.md

 I'm a roboticist living in San Francisco.
 I lead the autonomous technology group at [Skydio](https://www.skydio.com/), where we build the most advanced autonomous devices in production today.
 I was born in Armenia and grew up in Alaska before studying at Princeton and then moving west to get my Master’s in robotics from Stanford.

 My work focuses on robust approaches to computer vision, deep learning, nonlinear optimization, motion planning, and dynamics.
-I also have a keen interests in systems architecture and symbolic computation.
+I also have a keen interest in systems architecture and symbolic computation.

 In my free time I enjoy making music with guitars and drums, traveling, playing [bughouse](https://en.wikipedia.org/wiki/Bughouse_chess), and flying things.